Taking a Look at Potential Candidates to be the Next Head Coach of the Boston Bruins - CLNS Media

 Leach is 42-years-old and is currently an assistant coach for the Seattle Kraken.
 He played with the Bruins organization – mainly in Providence- from 2004-2007, and has been a professional coach since 2014.
 Leach was the head coach of the Providence Bruins from 2017-2021 before joining the expansion Kraken staff.

 David Quinn is another local guy – having played high school hockey in Connecticut and college at Boston University.
 Quinn also coached the Terriers from 2013-2018 before being named the New York Rangers head coach.
-Quinn would a mix of familiarity and expertise to the Bruins.
+Quinn would bring a mix of familiarity and expertise to the Bruins.

 Ultimately – who knows what the halfwits in the front office will do at this point.
 It’s hard to tell.
 I hope they atleast make it interesting, because nothing else will be going on with that franchise for many many years to come.